 Special projects such as note cards, address books, and calendars must be presented to Gilcrease Museum and its Museum Shop for consideration and computation of charges.
 A mock-up or sample of the publication must accompany the request.
 Museum Shop has right of refusal.

 For color reproductions, color proofs must be submitted and approved by the Museum before printing may proceed.
 Failure to comply with the corrections indicated on the submitted proof may result in the withdrawal of approval.
 Reproductions from color separations made from all forms of media previously obtained from Gilcrease Museum are permitted only when the applicant can submit a new and accurate color proof for approval.
 Color-corrected proofs should be provided for poor quality proofs whenever possible.
-If proper corrections cannot be obtained, rental of a new image will be required.
+If proper corrections cannot be obtained, payment for a new image will be required.

 14. Independent Use